net-lisias-ksph/KIS/ModuleKISItem.md

 - `equipSlot`: Can be any text.
 Right now some name are reserved like 'rightHand' will allow the item to be used with the [x] key.
 - `equipSkill`: Restrict equip to a kerbal trait.
 Can be "engineer", "scientist" or "pilot".
 Leave blank set to no restriction.
 Other trait name are also supported if they are added to the game.
 - `equipRemoveHelmet`: If set to true helmet will be removed on equip
-- `equipBoneName`: Name of the bone used to set the equip position of the item (use item debug tool to find names).
-Note, that different kerbal models can have different paths to the same bone.
-Whenever possible, use the bone name aliases.
-They are defined in the settings file under the `EquipAliases` section.
-Refer to the path pattern name [help page](https://ihsoft.github.io/KSPDev/Utils/html/M_KSPDev_ModelUtils_Hierarchy_FindTransformByPath_1.htm) to learn how to define a searching path.
+- `equipBoneName`: Alias or search pattern to find the bone used to set the equip position of the item.
+Read more on the dedicated [Wiki page](https://github.com/ihsoft/KIS/wiki/Equippable-items-in-KIS-v1.15-and-higher).
 - `equipPos`: Relative position of the item once equipped
 - `equipDir`: Relative rotation of the item once equipped
 - `carriable`: Allow the part to be carried by a kerbal.
 Carriable item use the 'equipSlot' parameter to check if the slot is used (it's possible to carry multiple item using different slot name).